napari/napari/docs/source/explanations/rendering.md

 we'll have one set of Octree code that can be used for 2D images or 3D volumes.
 So we use the name Octree in the code for both cases.

+A key property of the Octree is that if the user is looking at the data at one level of detail, it's trivial to find the same data at a higher or lower level of detail.
+The data is spatially organized so the same data at different levels of detail is easy to find.

+## Sparse Octree

 Napari does not construct or maintain an Octree for the whole dataset.
 The Octree is created on the fly only for the portion of the data napari is rendering.
-For some datasets we load level zero of the Octree contains tens of millions of chunks.
-By only creating the Octree where we are rendering, we use zero bytes on those unseen chunks.
+For some datasets level 0 of the Octree contains tens of millions of chunks.
+We can't afford to allocate anything for all those chunks.
+So we only create the Octree where the user is looking.

 ## Beyond Images